OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-10.md

 ## Ezra 10:43

-Of the sons of Nebo:

-Jeiel, Mattithiah, Zabad, Zebina, Jaddai, Joel, and Benaiah.
+From the descendants of Nebo: Jeiel, Mattithiah, Zabad, Zebina, Jaddai, Joel, and Benaiah.

----

 ## Ezra 10:44

-All these had married foreign wives, and some of them had wives by whom they had children.
+All these had married foreign women, and some of them had children by these wives.